Team USANA Brand Ambassadors

 In Their Own Words

 As a five-time World Champion, Tim’s biggest fight of his professional career took place June 2012 where he went head-to-head with Manny Pacquiao.
 Tim came out of the 12-round match victorious, bringing Pacquiao’s seven-year winning streak to an end.
 In 2013, Tim’s action-packed bout with Ruslan Provodnikov was named fight of the year.
-His current record sits at 33-1-2 with 13 KO’s
+Tim recently retired with a professional record of at 33-1-2 with 13 KO’s

 He’s won five world titles since joining Team USANA.